Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 Go to your IDE's terminal to build the JavaDocs or the JAR file.

-For the JavaDocs type in the command 'mvn site' and the JavaDocs will be show up in target/site/... as html files<br>
+For the JavaDocs type in the command 'mvn site' and the JavaDocs will be show up in target/site/apidocs/... as html files which can be opened in your browser.<br>

-For the JAR file type in the command 'mvn package -Dmaven.test.skip' and the Jar file will show up in target/site/...
+For the JAR file type in the command 'mvn package' and the Jar file will show up in target/site/...

 MAINTAINERS